Cristal (wine): Hip-hop culture

 In an interview with The Economist in 2006, Louis Roederer managing director Frederic Rouzaud said he viewed the attention from rappers with "curiosity and serenity."
 Asked if he thought the association would harm the brand, he replied, "that's a good question, but what can we do?
 We can't forbid people from buying it.
 I'm sure Dom Pérignon or Krug would be delighted to have their business."

-Subsequent interpretations and reactions to these statements resulted in those associated with hip-hop culture disengaging from the brand.
-Jay-Z, for example, released a statement saying he would never "drink Cristal or promote it in any way or serve it at any of [his] clubs".
-The loss of position in hip hop and Jay Z's statement had no effect on sales of Cristal; output doubled from 400,000 bottles in 2004 to over 800,000 bottles in 2010.
+Subsequent interpretations and reactions to these statements resulted in some of those associated with hip-hop culture disengaging from the brand.
+Jay-Z, for example, released a statement in 2006 saying he would never "drink Cristal or promote it in any way or serve it at any of [his] clubs".
+This, however, had no effect on sales of Cristal, with production doubling between 2004 and 2010.

+The drink was referenced in Lorde's 2013 song "Royals" in which she lists the drink along with other luxury items which she links to a frivolous celebrity lifestyle.

 Production

 The 1974 vintage was the first release of a rosé Cristal.
 The grape composition is an approximately equal blend of Chardonnay and Pinot noir, while the rosé contains more Pinot noir, and is coloured with red wine via the saignée method rather than by the Pinot noir grape skins.
 The 2000 vintage was 55% Pinot Noir and 45% Chardonnay, with a dosage of 10 g/L.

 Cristal had an annual production run of 300,000 to 400,000 bottles in the early to mid 2000s but that had doubled to 800,000 bottles by 2010.

-Since 2012, all vintages of Cristal champagne are produced entirely from Demeter-certified, biodynamically-farmed fruit, which is a landmark for Maison Roederer.
+Since 2012, all vintages of Cristal champagne are produced entirely from Demeter-certified, biodynamically farmed fruit, which is a landmark for Maison Roederer.

+Collaboration

+In November 2024, it was reported that Singapore Airlines will be the sole airline serving Cristal 2015 champagne beginning 1 December 2024, through an exclusive agreement with Louis Roederer.
+The wine, blending 40% Chardonnay and 60% Pinot Noir, is crafted by Jean-Baptiste Lécaillon.
+The ingredients are sourced from 45 vineyard plots across Louis Roederer's seven Grands Crus.